-1. You didn’t get pre-approved.
+1. You didn’t get pre-approved for a loan

 - It will speed up the lending process in case a quick closing is necessary.

-2. Not considering additional monthly cost.
+2. Forgetting about additional monthly expenses

-- Monthly Home Owners Association (HOA) dues.
+- Monthly Home Owners Association (HOA) dues

-- Home and yard maintenance.
+- Home and yard maintenance

-3. You can’t see “the good bones” of a home.
+3. You can’t see “the good bones” of a home

-4. You didn’t believe the mantra: Location, Location, Location.
+4. You didn’t believe the mantra: Location, Location, Location

 Have you done your neighborhood homework?